Nuclearstar/Diabetes_Prediction_Using_MachineLearning/README.md

 - Next, you will discover how to prepare your data for use in a prediction.

-- Then, you will understand how to combine that data with aalgorithms to create models that can predict the future.
+- Then, you will understand how to combine that data with algorithms to create models that can predict the future.

 - Finally, you will explore how to evaluate & improve the performance of the solutions you create.